 He drove two blocks.

-And uh all of a sudden we pulled in the driveway and there's a big sign, Jack Atkins Ford.
+And all of a sudden we pulled in the driveway and there's a big sign, Jack Atkins Ford.

-I said, What is this?
+I said, what is this?

 And a guy appeared in the doorway in a Buffalo Bills windbreaker.

-He said, There's Charlie.
+He said, there's Charlie.

 He said, Charlie, here's the kid.